 Xactimate-Ready Macro

 SupSonic generates an Xactimate-Compatible Macro file (.MCX).
-Import it using Xactimate's standard Data Transfer feature and every supplement item — codes, quantities, and justification notes — lands directly in your estimate.
+Import it using Xactimate's standard Data Transfer feature and every supplement item — description, code, action, and quantity — lands directly in your estimate.
+Justification verbiage is delivered alongside, ready to copy into your supplement notes.
 What used to take over an hour takes under a minute.

 When supplement items are backed by IRC building codes and manufacturer specifications, adjusters approve them faster — and the roof gets repaired the way it should be.
 SupSonic doesn't just find missing revenue.
 It ensures every approved item meets the code requirements that protect the homeowner, the contractor's warranty, and the carrier's liability.